Login

 Maths

 Maths is taught according to the national curriculum for all classes.
-We use Power Maths schemes of work from Year 1 to Year 6 and supplement this with other material as necessary.
+We use White Rose Maths schemes of work from Year 1 to Year 6 and supplement this with other material as necessary.
 The lessons vary in length depending on the work.
-A Power Maths lesson typically last an hour, however 'Maths Talk' lessons are around 25 minutes.
+A Maths lesson typically last an hour, however 'Maths Talk' lessons are around 25 minutes.
 All children are expected to learn multiplication tables and will be tested regularly.
-We use Rock Star Times Tables from Year 2 onwards, the children all have a log in so they can access this from home and school.

 Although the learning of mathematical skills is important, more important still is the implementation of these skills in a real context, hence the emphasis on ‘real life’ problems and problem solving.